opensorcerer20/quizapp/README.md

     -   [x] keyboard covering textbox
     -   [x] dismiss ios keyboard by touching screen ("expo ios hide keyboard")

-    -   [ ] education: make available for tablets
-      -   [ ] ui
-        -   [ ] use similar idea to "mobile first": if screen width > ?, show more columns
+    -   [ ] deck screen
-        -   [ ] 4-6 cards, 2-3 per row
-        -   [ ] in quiz mode, 1 row, 3 cards with responses below
-        -   [ ] what about "reverse" and "turn off"?
-        -   [ ] card nav should be centered at bottom
-        -   [ ] get teacher feedback on a figma sketch of card display for tablet

       -   [ ] delete questions for a deck
-    -   [ ] edit questions for a deck (using addquestion)

-    -   [ ] back up to storage
-        -   [ ] needed because with adding questions, files no longer have all questions
+    -   [ ] back up to storage: needed because with adding questions, files no longer have all questions

     -   [ ] language support

-    -   [ ] import big csv/txt file into smaller decks?
-    -   [ ] multi file select
+    -   [ ] deck list
       -   [ ] order list by name, date added
-    -   [ ] quickly: quiz mode
+      -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3
       -   [ ] quickly: use redux for deck list state

+    -   [ ] review screen
+      -   [ ] the "MW" shows a card goes bigger at bottom

+    -   [ ] general ui
       -   [ ] use white overlay for dark theme to indicate height (instead of shadows)
-    -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3

       -   [ ] file help
+          - [ ] use same circle arrow on flip card
           - [ ] animation when changing help pages
-        - [ ] swipe between help pages
+          - [ ] quick attempt: swipe between help pages

-    -   [ ] the "MW" shows a card goes bigger at bottom
       -   [ ] theme does not respond to very first click with no setting, so no default is set upon launch
-    -   [ ] pressing android back button on new deck discards form
-    -   [ ] color blind mode (ouch)
-    -   [ ] app icon needs to come down 2 pixels i think
       -   [ ] handle android back button to launch confirm modal (new deck, add question, etc) ("expo detect android back")

+    -   [ ] android app icon needs to come down 2 pixels i think

 - [ ] llc